Misscoffeecassie/Project4_Team5/README.md

 An application has been developed with the purpose to recommend optimum crops to  be cultivated by farmers and others.
 The data utilized for this application is sourced from
 The data have Nitrogen, Phosphorous, Potassium and pH values of soil.
 Also, it contains the humidity, temperature and rainfall.

 The primary objective behind developing this application is to educate public on precision agriculture and to recommend optimum crops to be cultivated by framers based on several parameters and help them make an informed decision before cultivation.
 Our target audience of this application are individuals with no knowledge of farming or farmers who are involved in farming in their daily lives.
-We aimed to help people who don't have knowledge about agriculture but they want toi grow some veggies and fruits in their garden or back/front yard.
+We aimed to help people who don't have knowledge about agriculture but they want to grow some veggies and fruits in their garden or back/front yard.
 On the other hand, it is beneficial for farmers as well, who are expert in farming.
 It helps farmers by providing information such as: In what climate which crop thrive?
 This bit of information will help farmers to take informed decision and for maximum yeild.

 ## Features
 #### Web-based app